Ivo-Balbaert/The_Way_to_Jai/book/26B_Macros.md

 `macro2` defined in line (6) refers to two outer variables b and c.
 In this case it returns 1, but just before leaving the macro, it prints something by using the `defer` keyword in line (6A).
 But notice what happens when we use `defer` in line (6B): because of the backtick the defer now takes the scope of the caller (main() in this case) as its scope, and prints its message just before main() ending (see the attached complete output in both cases).

 `macro3` shows _inner_ or _nested_ macros: a macro can contain and call macros defined inside itself.
-But there is a limit as to how many macro calls you can generate inside another macro.
+But the inner macro must be defined before it is called.
+There is also a limit as to how many macro calls you can generate inside another macro.
 `factorial` is an example of a recursive macro; #if needs to be used here (instead of if), else you get the following `Error: Too many nested macro expansions.
 (The limit is 1000.)`

 `maxfunc` is a procedure which calls a nested macro `macron`; this returns "Backtick return macro" as return value from `maxfunc`.